Welcome to Robinson College!

 If the Senior Tutor's Assistant has allocated you a room you can collect your room key and sign in at the Porters' Lodge.
 You will be asked to visit the Tutorial Office to sign your Occupancy Agreement during the week following.
 The Tutorial Office is staffed Monday to Friday, 8 am to 5 pm.
 Please check your confirmation letter to ensure you arrive on the right day.

 International Students Information

-The International Student Team provides specialist support to students who come to study at Cambridge from outside the UK.
-They also help to promote and support student opportunities, and they administer some specific international funding awards.
+The International Student Office (ISO) provides specialist support to students who come to study at Cambridge from outside the UK.
+They also help to promote and support student opportunities, and administer some specific international funding awards.
 Prospective and current students from outside the UK should visit International Students for guidance on admission, immigration, orientation and studying at Cambridge.
-IST will be holding an orientation session entitled "Feeling at Home in Cambridge," on TBC September.
-This is for new graduate students and it aims to help new students manage the impact of moving from a familiar culture to the cultural and learning environment that is Cambridge.
-You will need to book for this event through their website.

-All finance matters, including arrangements for and payment of invoices, are handled by the College Office, which is staffed Monday to Thursday, 9.00 am to 5 pm, and Friday 9 am to 4.30 pm, and closed between 12.30 - 1.30 for lunch.
+All finance matters, including arrangements for and payment of invoices, are handled by the College Office, which is staffed Monday to Thursday, 9 am to 5 pm, and Friday, 9 am to 4.30 pm (closed between 12.30 - 1.30 for lunch).

 Robinson College Membership Deposit